wmjae/cometbft/docs/references/architecture/tendermint-core/adr-047-handling-evidence-from-light-client.md

 just as headers that have the same hash.
 Headers, however, of a different hash then trigger the detection process between the primary and that particular witness.

-This begins with verification of the witness's header via skipping verification which is run in tande with locating the Light Bifurcation Point
+This begins with verification of the witness's header via skipping verification which is run in tandem with locating the Light Bifurcation Point

 ![](img/light-client-detector.png)